Troops (film)

 Troops is a 1997 short mockumentary film directed by Kevin Rubio that debuted at San Diego Comic-Con on July 18, 1997 and was subsequently distributed via the internet.
 The film is a parody of COPS, set in the Star Wars universe.
-In the film, Imperial stormtroopers from the infamous Black Sheep Squadron patrolling the Dune Sea on the planet Tatooine run into some very familiar characters while being filmed for the hit Imperial TV show Troops.
+In the film, Imperial stormtroopers from the infamous Black Sheep Squadron patrolling the Dune Sea on the planet Tatooine run into familiar characters while being filmed for the hit Imperial TV show Troops.
 In a Reddit AMA in January 2018, Rubio stated that Troops is acknowledged by George Lucas as a canonical installment in the Star Wars franchise.

 The film jump-started the modern fan film movement, as it was one of the first short films to bring fan films into the digital age, taking advantage of internet distribution and affordable production and special effects equipment, as well as fans with movie-quality costumes.
 Rubio shot the film on location on the El Mirage Dry Lake.

 Rubio finished the film while working at the Fox Kids Network, and was able to use well-known voice talent in his cast, including Jess Harnell, Cam Clarke, and announcer Bill Farmer.

 Plot

-An example of the film's comedic tone comes in the opening monologue, which spoofs the opening of COPS: "TROOPS is filmed on location with the men of the Imperial Forces.
+The film's opening monologue spoofs the opening of COPS: "TROOPS is filmed on location with the men of the Imperial Forces.
 All suspects are GUILTY, period!
 Otherwise, they wouldn't be suspects, would they?"
-Adding to the comic tone are the accents from the stormtroopers which is very reminiscent to the accents heard in the movie Fargo.
+Adding to the comic tone are the accents from the stormtroopers which is very reminiscent to the accents in the film Fargo.

-A small visual gag near the beginning of the film is that the stolen Imperial droid recovered from the Jawas is a replica of Tom Servo from Mystery Science Theater 3000.

-In TROOPS there is a notable alternate (tongue-in-cheek) take on the deaths of Luke Skywalker's Uncle Owen and Aunt Beru, presenting their fate as the result of a domestic dispute gone too far, rather than execution at the hands of Imperial forces.
-Indeed, the spotlighted members of Black Sheep Squadron attempt to mediate the dispute before Beru makes a disastrous move with a thermal detonator.
+TROOPS contains an alternate tongue-in-cheek take on the deaths of Luke Skywalker's Uncle Owen and Aunt Beru, presenting their fate as the result of a domestic dispute rather than execution at the hands of Imperial forces.
+The spotlighted members of Black Sheep Squadron attempt to mediate the dispute before Beru makes a disastrous move with a thermal detonator.

 The film ends with an incoming message about a possible disturbance in Mos Eisley Cantina.